MLanguage/mlang/README.md

 # Verifisc M compiler

-The M language has been invented by the French Direction Générale des Finances Publiques (equivalent to the IRS) to transcribe the tax code into machine-readable instructions.
-It is a small Domain Specific Language (DSL) based on variable declarations and arithmetic operations.
+The M language has been invented by the French Direction Générale des Finances Publiques, equivalent to the IRS, to transcribe the tax code into machine-readable instructions.
+It is a small Domain Specific Language based on variable declarations and arithmetic operations.
 This work is based on a retro-engineering of the syntax and the semantics of M.